JamesWRC/MDT_Lite/README.md

 Please note, you may have to compile the project yourself if your version of java wont run it.
 If you have any issues running MDT please open a suport tidcket [here](https://github.com/JamesWRC/MDT_Lite/issues)

-1. Download the 'MDT_Lite.jar' file above
+1. Download the 'MDT_Lite.jar' file above.
+All versions are found [here](https://github.com/JamesWRC/MDT_Lite/tree/master/releases)
 2. Open a command prompt, go to where you saved the 'MDT_Lite.jar' file
 3. run the following command: